 Goodwill is tested for impairment annually as of the first day of the fourth quarter, and is tested for impairment between annual tests if an event occurs or circumstances change that would indicate the carrying amount may be impaired.
 An impairment charge for goodwill is recognized only when the estimated fair value of a reporting unit, including goodwill, is less than its carrying amount.
+In applying the goodwill impairment assessment, the Company may assess qualitative factors to determine whether it is more likely than not that the fair value of the reporting unit is less than its carrying value.
+Qualitative factors may include, but are not limited to, economic, market and industry conditions, cost factors and overall financial performance of the reporting unit.
+If after assessing these qualitative factors, the Company determines it is "more-likely-than not" that the fair value is less than the carrying value, a quantitative assessment of goodwill is required.
 The quantitative impairment test requires judgment, including the identification of reporting units, the assignment of assets, liabilities and goodwill to reporting units, and the determination of fair value of each reporting unit.
-The impairment test requires the comparison of the fair value of each reporting amount, including goodwill.
-In performing the impairment test, we determined the fair value of its reporting units through the income approach by using discounted cash flow (DCF) analyses.
+The impairment test requires the comparison of the fair value of each reporting unit with its carrying amount, including goodwill.
+In performing the impairment test, we determined the fair value of our reporting units through the income approach by using discounted cash flow (DCF) analyses.
 Determining fair value requires us to make judgments about appropriate discount rates, perpetual growth rates and the amount and timing of expected future cash flows.
-The cash flows employed in the DCF analysis for each reporting unit are based on the reporting unit and market conditions.
+The cash flows employed in the DCF analysis for each reporting unit are based on the reporting unit's budget, long-term business plan and recent operating performance.
+Discount rate assumptions are based on an assessment of the risk inherent in the future cash flows of the respective reporting unit and market conditions.
 Given the inherent uncertainty in determining the assumptions underlying a DCF analysis, actual results may differ from those used in our valuations.
-In assessing the reasonableness of the determined fair values, we also reconciled the aggregate determined fair value of the Company's market capitalization, which, at the date of its 2022 impairment test, included a 9 percent control discount.
-Significant assumptions used in the DCF analysis included forecasted revenue and related revenue growth rate, gross margins rate, operating expenses as a percentage of revenue rate and weighted-average cost of capital.
-As a result of the analyses, a \$118.0 million impairment related to the Europe reporting unit was identified, which represents a write-off of all Europe
+As a result of the fiscal year 2022 analysis, which used the quantitative assessment, a \$118.0 million impairment related to the Europe reporting unit was identified, which represents a write-off of all Europe goodwill, and recorded during the year ended December 31, 2022.
+As a result of the fiscal year 2023 analysis, which used the qualitative assessment, there were no impairments recorded during the year ended December 31, 2023.